Osmo (game system): Monster

 Mo, the monster, takes kids real-life drawings and incorporates them into his animated world.
 “The whole thing is then automatically saved as a video clip, which you can share with grandma,” reported Wired magazine.
 In 2017, Osmo introduced a Spanish-language version of Monster, voiced by actor Jaime Camil.

 Pizza Co.

 Pizza Co. combines cooking and entrepreneur play with interactive tokens representing ingredients and money.
 Pizza Co. won a Gold Award from Parents’ Choice, who said the game “immerses children in basic mathematics skills blended with hours of imaginative and cooperative play.”

 Coding Jam

 Coding Jam teaches coding concepts through the creative act of making music.
 “An open-ended music studio with dozens of characters and instruments, Coding Jam is intuitive enough for a 5 year old but offers enough complexity for a 10 year old to master and mix intricate compositions,” according to Venturebeat.

 Hot Wheels™ MindRacers

 Osmo partnered with Mattel to create MindRacers, a game combining real Hot Wheels™ cars with virtual on-screen racetracks.
 MindRacers is the first Hot Wheels™ product that says it is for both “boys and girls” on the box.

-This is the only Osmo game to be compatible with the IPad only (due to the way the play field is shaped).